 As you might know a couple of years ago I started to bake Victorian Scotch Cake for the local tea room at Down House.
-The recipe is taken from Emma Darwin’s Recipe Book and it’s been a huge hit with all visiting the home of Charles Darwin.
+The Victorian Scotch Cake recipe is from Emma Darwin’s Recipe Book and it’s been a huge hit with all visiting the home of Charles Darwin.

-I always make Gingerbread before Christmas – based on a medieval recipe with honey and spices, so I was really excited to find a traditional Gingerbread recipe in Emma Darwin’s book.
+I always make Gingerbread before Christmas – based on a medieval recipe with honey and spices, so I was really excited to find a traditional Victorian Gingerbread recipe in Emma Darwin’s book too.

 So, I followed Emma’s original recipe more closely and the result (surprise, surprise…) was much better.
-I served the Gingerbread at my baking workshops and everyone really enjoyed it, so I’ve decided to share the recipe here:
+I served this traditional victorian gingerbread tray bake at my baking and chocolate making workshops and everyone really enjoyed it, so I’ve decided to share the recipe here:

-This recipe will be firmly on our list of bakes for Christmas and I’d love to know how you get on with yours.
+This recipe for gingerbread cake will be firmly on our list of bakes for Christmas and I’d love to know how you get on with yours.